 Add floral foam to your pots and stick in the branches.

-The moss balls that I’m using for my topiaries are from craftoutlet.com and were only $2.25 each.
+The moss balls that I’m using for my topiaries are from craftoutlet.com and were only $3.25 each.
 This place is my secret crafting weapon…they always have the best prices and I find so many cool things on their site!
-You have to hit it early in a season because they tend to sellout quickly.
+You have to hit it early in a season because they tend to sell out quickly.

 Just using the moss balls would look great but I wanted to add a little something extra!